|Nutrition Facts (per serving)|

 |% Daily Value*|

 |Total Fat 5g||6%|

-|Saturated Fat 3g||16%|
+|Saturated Fat 2g||11%|

-|Total Carbohydrate 18g||7%|
+|Total Carbohydrate 50g||18%|

-|Dietary Fiber 1g||5%|
+|Dietary Fiber 2g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This easy bread machine oatmeal bread is flavored with a combination of honey and molasses.
-It's a fabulous toasting bread, and it makes great sandwiches.
-You'll love this lightly sweetened bread with jam in the morning, and it is particularly good with baked beans.
+This oatmeal bread with molasses and honey is a fabulous toasting bread, and it makes great sandwiches.
+Enjoy this lightly sweetened bread with jam in the morning, or even alongside barbecue as it is particularly good with baked beans.

 Put the oats in a mixing bowl.
 Pour the boiling water over the oats, and set aside to cool.
 They should not be too hot or the heat could kill the yeast.

-When oats have cooled but are still a bit warm (about 105 F to 110 F), transfer them to the bread machine pan.
+When the oats have cooled but are still a bit warm (about 105 F to 110 F), transfer to the bread machine pan.

 Add the remaining ingredients according to your bread machine manufacturer's manual.

-Bake on light setting.
+Bake on the light crust setting.